pjobson/onion_omega2p_experiments/docs/setting_up_sdcard_for_root_and_swap.md

 If your SDCARD is currently mounted, you will need to unmount it to modify the partition table.

     umount /dev/mmcblk0

+If you are not mounted it'll show this error.

+    umount: can't unmount /dev/mmcblk0: Invalid argument

 ## Showing Free Memory and Swap